Sea Salt 塩

 Sea of Japan — Surrounded by the mountainous shores of Japan, Korea, and Russia, the sheltered deep-sea culture of the Sea of Japan is unique.
 Runoff of freshwater and land minerals is limited, sea vegetation hardly grows in the deep, cold waters of its shoreline, and there are no tides to disturb this pristine environment.
 Instead, there is the rare oceanic phenomenon of an upwelling of pure, mineral-rich deep-sea water caused by the warm Tsushima Current coming from the south during the winter months.

-Seto Inland Sea — A mild, stable climate, abundant marine life, and generous fresh water runoff from the high mountain ranges encircling the Seto Inland Sea create a rich brine that enlivens and balances the high salinity of this shallow, nearly land-locked sea.
+Seto Inland Sea — A mild, stable climate, abundant marine life, and generous fresh water runoff from the high mountain ranges encircling the Seto Inland Sea create a rich brine that enlivens and balances the salinity of this shallow, nearly land-locked sea.
 The sea has been the locus of Japanese salt-making for centuries.

 East China Sea — The warm, salty tropical waters bathing the islands of Okinawa are loaded with minerals and, because of their remoteness, are clean and pure.
 The salts harvested from this seawater are among the best in the country.
 A hot, sunny climate enables more natural salt harvesting by sun and wind evaporation than elsewhere in Japan.